Skip to main content

 Development Layer

-• Justfile — every recipe you run day-to-day: run, debug, tty, check, compile, test, the build-* matrix, fmt, update-pins, clean, clean-all.
+• Justfile — every recipe you run day-to-day: run, debug, tty, check, compile, test, the build-* matrix, fmt, update, verify, clean, clean-all.